ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-shared.md

 3. Provide the login credentials for the peer site and click **LOGIN**.
 4. Select the following options in the **New Incoming Migration** window.
    * For **Source VMs and vApps**:
-   1. From the **Source organization** drop-down menu, select the organization ID that you located in the URL when you created the user ID for the VMware Shared pairing.
+   1. From the **Source organization** menu, select the organization ID that you located in the URL when you created the user ID for the VMware Shared pairing.
    2. Select the VM to replicate and click **NEXT**.
    * For **Destination VDC and Storage policy**, select the target VDC to migrate the VM to and click **NEXT**.
    * For **Settings**, keep the default options and click **NEXT**.